functionhaus/archivist/README.md

 # Archivist

-Archivist is a straightforward blogging utility for generating article content at compile time from version-controlled markdown files.
+Archivist is a straightforward blogging utility for generating article content at compile time from version-controlled article and image files.
 It is built to be used in conjunction with the [Arcdown plaintext article parser library](https://github.com/functionhaus/arcdown).

 Archivist is inspired by the general approach of Cẩm Huỳnh's great